genid/MalePedigreeToolbox/README.rst

    # one at a time
    $ pip install <package name>
    # or all at once
-   $ pip install requirements.txt
+   $ pip install -r requirements.txt

 Running
 =======

 There are a number of different functionalities that can be used from this toolkit.
 Here follows an explanation for each of these functionalities with some example in and outputs.
-The examples are for the command line but the same applies for the inputs of the GUI unless statet otherwise.
+The examples are for the command line but the same applies for the inputs of the GUI unless stated otherwise.
 Alternatively you can always make use of -h or --help to get an overview of all options available for a certain subcommand.

 Pedigree investigation commands